digitalbear/weewx.backup/README.md

 # WeeWX Backup

-This repo contains the scripts that I use to backup my WeeWX weather station database and archive to AWS S3.
+This repo contains the bash scripts that I use to backup my WeeWX weather station database and archive to AWS S3.

 See [http://www.weewx.com/](http://www.weewx.com/) for more info about the weather station software.